thuydang/ansible_quicklab/README.md

 directory.

 = Scenario:
-The idea is to start a few VMs on a host (localhost) and automatically setup these VMs to form a virtual infrastructure e.g., OpenStack.
+The idea is to start a few VMs on a host (localhost) and automatically setup these VMs to form a virtual infrastructure for e.g., OpenStack.

 = Steps:
 1. Preparing virtual network using bridge, tun, tap